-There you are, photo in hand and your stylist tells you she can't make you look like the woman in the photo, what do you do?
+There you are, photo in hand and your stylist tells you they can't make you look like the person in the photo, what do you do?

 It matters.
 Always consider a professional opinion, but you know your hair and how much work you'll put into it best.
 Here are some examples of how to handle a stylist's dissent.

 - They tell you the cut won't work with your face shape.
 While face shape matters, there are many other factors to consider when getting a cut, including your personality and your desires.
-Thank her for her professional opinion and then tell her, "But I really want to try this and I trust you to do it.
+Thank them for their professional opinion and then say, "But I really want to try this, and I trust you to do it.
 If it doesn't look good on my face, we'll blame me, not you."

-If your stylist won't listen to you, then maybe you should find a new stylist.
-But remember also, that a stylist is the skilled professional and she is trained to know what she can do and what would work best for a client.
+If your stylist won't listen, then it may be time to find a new stylist.
+But keep in mind, a stylist is the skilled professional and is trained to know what they can do and what would work best for a client.